hrj/abandon/doc/abandon.md

 There is good tutorial about regex in
 [Java Tutorial: Regex](https://docs.oracle.com/javase/tutorial/essential/regex/index.html)

 Regex based path matching is activated by prefixing input path with "regex:".

-There is no cooked, basepath functionality with `regex`, the pattern is always matched against full path of file.
+Abandon regex system supports also basepath cooked form of regex, please see documentation of glob syntax for further info how cooked mode works.